bytebase/bytebase.com-old/content/blog/the-sql-editor-for-developers-and-dbas.md

 ## Try it Out

 With the new SQL Editor in Bytebase Console, you can run database admin commands in Admin mode, anonymize sensitive data when executing queries, configure a database allowlist to manage database access permission, and save commonly-used SQL scripts to collaborate with team members.
+Besides that, you can view all queries in SQL Editor with the audit logs.
 We hope you can find the SQL Editor to be a useful tool.

 If you have any comments or questions, don’t hesitate to let us know.
 You can join our discord at https://discord.gg/Fac9nmZ95j to learn more about Bytebase.